erikcameron/decorum/README.md

 #### Defers to the original interface

 Unless instructed otherwise, Decorum will not override existing methods on the decorated object.
-In practice, this might be useful, (see below for how to instruct it otherwise) but from a design standpoint, it looks to me like an anti-pattern.
+(See below for how to instruct it otherwise.)
+There are certainly cases where this is useful, and having come across one myself since the 0.2.0 release, I've amended my position slightly.
+But not much.

+I'm suspicious of this practice, as it blurs the line between "decorating" an object and straight-up monkey patching it.
 The fact that the method _needs_ overriding implies the original object doesn't have the relevant state to fulfill it.
 The method is now spread out over two classes, that of the original object and that of the decorator.
+This may be unavoidable, or monkey patching may be your intention---in that case, by all means.
+But I don't think it's a pattern to be designed to.

-The paradigm cases of decorators don't generally address this, either.
+The paradigm cases of decorators don't generally address overriding either.
 Consider three common examples:

 - Adding a scrollbar to a window